Contents

 BiocManager::install("tidySpatialExperiment")

-You can install the development version of tidySpatialExperiment from GitHub with:
+Or, you can install the development version of tidySpatialExperiment from GitHub.

 Here, we attach tidySpatialExperiment and an example SpatialExperiment object.